Otic vesicle: Gene signaling

 The FGF, Bmp, Wnt and Pax genes are likely to be involved in otic induction.
 FGF and BMP signals help control patterning in the early otic vesicle.
 Fgf3 and Fgf10 are suggested to play a role in otic induction in mice, as were Msx genes suggested to play a role in otic vesicle formation in chicks.
 Pax8 is expressed during the entirety of otic vesicle formation.
 Other genes found in the otic vesicle across species that may play a role in patterning include Hmx, Fox, Dlx, and Gbx genes.

 Other animals

 Formation of the otic vesicle has been studied extensively in developmental model organisms including chicken, Xenopus, zebrafish, axolotl, and mouse.
-The transition from the otic placode to the otic vesicle occurs during the 19th somite stage in Zebrafish, Xenopus, and chick.
-In chick, invagination of the otic placode occurs passively due to the movements of the surrounding placode.
+The transition from the otic placode to the otic vesicle occurs during the 19th somite stage in zebrafish, Xenopus, and the chick.
+In the chick, invagination of the otic placode occurs passively due to the movements of the surrounding placode.
 The otic placode in zebrafish, on the other hand, occurs by cavitation; the ectodermal placode condenses and forms an ovoid ball directly below the embryo surface.
 Otic vesicle formation occurs later, during the 25-30 somite stage in mice.